 |George Mason University||$7,010||Fairfax||Yes||No||Yes|

-The Commonwealth of Virginia spans tidelands, the piedmont, the mountains, the cities and the nation’s capital.
+The Commonwealth of Virginia spans tidelands, the Piedmont, the mountains, the cities and the nation’s capital.
 Students can choose among rigorous, top-notch programs from online schools in Virginia in most every major academic area and professional field.
 Small class sizes can impact how students learn and grow.
-These exceptional schools have more than 5,000 students, yet they maintain an average student-faculty ratio less than 20 to 1.
+A number of these exceptional schools have more than 5,000 students, yet they maintain an average student-faculty ratio less than 20 to 1.

 |Norfolk State University||19 to 1||7,351||$3,540||Public||Norfolk|